arnaubonada/Game-Installer-Creation/docs/README.md

 # Game Installer Creation
 My name is Arnau Bonada, and I'm a student of Degree in Video Game Design and Development in UPC-CITM Terrassa.
 This is a project research for the Project II subject.
-On this research you will find out what a game installer is and how to implement it in your own game.
+On this research you will find out what a game installer is and how to implement it in your own game, and how to test and customize it.

 ## Introduction to Installation
 First of all, it is necessary to clarify what is meant when talking about installation.
 Starting with the installation of software, is the act of making the program ready for execution.